djndl1/CSNotes/cpp/cpp_oop.md

 - All required header files (for all member functions of a class) are include in a header file that is included by each of the source files defining class members. (may contain unnecesary headers )

-To prevent (circular dependency)[https://stackoverflow.com/questions/625799/resolve-build-errors-due-to-circular-dependency-amongst-classes], use forward class reference before the class interface and include the needed header after using.
+To prevent [circular dependency](https://stackoverflow.com/questions/625799/resolve-build-errors-due-to-circular-dependency-amongst-classes), use forward class reference before the class interface and include the needed header after using.

 ```cpp
 #ifndef STRING_H_